-Benefit Description You pay After the calendar year deductible Emergency within our service area Standard Option Emergency care at a doctor's office \$25 copayment per primary care visit or \$35 • Emergency care at an urgent care center copayment per specialty care visit (no deductible) • Emergency care as an outpatient or inpatient at a hospital, including doctor's services \$150 copayment Note: If the emergency results in admission to a hospital, inpatient services are subject to the hospital admission coinsurance of 20% and the emergency care copay is waived.
-Not covered: All Charges • Elective care or non-emergency care Emergency outside our service area Standard Option Emergency care at a doctor's office \$25 copayment per primary care visit or \$35 • Emergency care at an urgent care center copayment per specialty care visit (no deductible) • Emergency care as an outpatient or inpatient at a hospital, including doctor's services \$150 copayment Note: If the emergency results in admission to a hospital, inpatient services are subject to the hospital admission coinsurance of 20% and the emergency care copay is waived.
-Not covered: All Charges • Elective care or non-emergency care • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Ambulance Standard Option Professional ambulance service when medically appropriate.
-20% of Plan allowance Ground transportation Air transportation In cases where the patient's condition does not warrant air transportation, coverage will be based on the benefit for ground transportation.
+Benefit Description You pay After the calendar year deductible Emergency within our service area Standard Option Emergency care at a doctor's officeEmergency care at an urgent care center \$25 per primary care visit or \$35 per specialty care visit (no deductible) Emergency care as an outpatient or inpatient at a hospital, including doctor's services \$150 Note: If the emergency results in admission to a hospital, inpatient services are subject to the hospital admission coinsurance of 20% and the emergency care copay is waived.
+Not covered: All Charges Elective care or non-emergency care Emergency outside our service area Standard Option Emergency care at a doctor's office \$25 copayment per primary care visit or \$35 Emergency care at an urgent care center copayment per specialty care visit (no deductible) • Emergency care as an outpatient or inpatient at a hospital, including doctor's services \$150 copayment Note: If the emergency results in admission to a hospital, inpatient services are subject to the hospital admission coinsurance of 20% and the emergency care copay is waived.
+Not covered: All Charges Elective care or non-emergency care Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Ambulance Standard Option Professional ambulance service when medically appropriate. • Ground transportation • Air transportation 20% of Plan allowance In cases where the patient's condition does not warrant air transportation, coverage will be based on the benefit for ground transportation.
 Note: If you are hospitalized in a non-Plan facility and Plan doctors believe care can be provided in a Plan hospital, you may ask to transferred to a Plan provider when medically feasible with any ambulance charges covered in full.
 See Section 5(c), for non-emergency service.
-Not covered: All Charges • The use of any type of ambulance transportation for personal convenience.
+Not covered: All Charges The use of any type of ambulance transportation for personal convenience.